Bowenzbw/Face-Detection-and-Re-Localization/README.md

 face_compare.py: This is the main function to compare face images between the original image and the target image.

-Mark: Relocalize the face images and helight the images that belong to the same person.
+Mark: Re-Localize the face images and helight the images that belong to the same person.